Tryd0g0lik/truck_driver/README.md

     category: "BASE"
 }
 ```
-- "`category`" Single line from total list, it user must choose/select.
+- "`category`" (role of users) Single line from total list, it user must choose/select.
 Total list from category: "`BASE`", "`DRIVER`", "`MANAGER`", "`CLIENT`", "`ADMIN`".
 It's roles for using the service.
 Everyone role contain the list permissions and rules.

-DB (basis)  has a cache to the Redis:
+**DB (basis)  has a cache to the Redis**:
- - user/person to the 1 redis db.
+ - user/person cache to the 1 of redis db.
+ - user/person session to the 0 of redis db.

 **Celery**\
 ![celery](./img/celery.png)